 The archivists familiar with the history of LAC’s non-textual collections immediately got to work: research was undertaken, paperwork was retrieved, and provenance was confirmed.
 The bronze likeness of General Wolfe had indeed been added to the Archives’ holdings in 1914!
 The statuette was gratefully retrieved and eventually transferred to its new current home, the Canadian Museum of History.

 However, the question remains… Why would archives ever have collected that sort of sculpture in the first place?
 Do archives not typically stick to two-dimensional material like textual documents, photographs, maps and drawings?
-To be sure, even though many Canadians are aware that LAC and its predecessor institutions (the National Archives of Canada, the National Library of Canada, the Public Archives of Canada and the Dominion Archives of Canada) have acquired non-textual material for over 130 years, few are familiar with the reason why our holdings were—and, in some cases, still are—so eclectic.
+To be sure, even though many Canadians are aware that LAC and its predecessor institutions (the National Archives of Canada, the National Library of Canada and the Public Archives of Canada) have acquired non-textual material for over 130 years, few are familiar with the reason why our holdings were—and, in some cases, still are—so eclectic.

 Doughty’s vision caused a considerable increase in the types of material acquired by the Archives after his appointment, in 1904.
 The gargantuan Duberger model of Québec, pictured below, transferred from the British War Office in 1908, is one of the most striking examples of this change in acquisition practices.

 Over the years, the Archives became responsible for taking in thousands of diverse items, which included artefacts such as:

 - the red tunic worn by Isaac Brock at the time of his death during the Battle of Queenston Heights;

 - James Wolfe’s leather campaign chair (pictured above in Doughty’s office, left-hand side);

 - a war club said to have been used in the War of 1812 and several other weapons;

 - mirrors, chandeliers and various pieces of furniture;